The Costs of Hiring a Freelancer vs. In-House Employee

 Here are a few reasons why hiring a freelancer might be the better option for your company.

 - You need a highly specialized expert in a field.
 Plenty of freelancers have years of experience and highly specialized skills, allowing them to bring incredible value as experts.
-Whether you need highly skilled professionals on a very short or longer term basis, working with freelance talent can allow you to do so.
+Whether you need highly skilled professionals on a very short or longer-term basis, working with freelance talent can bring essential skills and knowledge to your team.

 - You want to be more agile.
-In today’s challenging environment, it’s essential to make crucial decisions as quickly as possible.
-Working with freelance talent allows your business to work differently and efficiently, addressing workforce needs quickly without the delay of sourcing and hiring an in-house employee.
+In today’s challenging environment, leaders often need to be decisive.
+Working with freelance talent allows your business to work differently and efficiently, addressing workforce needs quickly without the delay of sourcing and hiring an in-house permanent employee.

 - You need to find someone to help with an urgent, short-term project.
 Is a project due in a short amount of time, and your team is slammed with work?
 Hiring freelance talent might be the perfect solution.
-Often, it’s easier and quicker to identify quality talent.
+Upwork makes finding quality independent talent easy.
 Additionally, the hiring process for freelance talent is less intense, allowing you to find the ideal candidate and get started in no time.

-Your team has too much on their plate.
+- Your team has too much on their plate.
 Is your team loaded with too much work?
-Outsourcing talent can help redistribute the workload for a defined period of time without becoming a huge financial expense for the company.
+Outsourcing talent can help redistribute the workload for a defined period without becoming a huge financial expense for the company.

 Common myths of hiring freelancers

 We’re not suggesting that you replace employees with independent professionals.
-Rather, companies should assess their own talent gaps critically, evaluating the advantages of hiring an employee or freelancers for each role.
+Rather, companies should assess their own talent gaps critically, evaluating the advantages of hiring an employee or freelancer for each role.

-As the world’s work marketplace, we’ve seen companies engage independent professionals successfully in a wide array of circumstances.
-Additionally, many companies have found success with building teams composed of a mix of full-time employees and independent professionals who work closely together.
+As the world’s work marketplace, we’ve seen companies engage independent professionals successfully in a wide range of circumstances.
+Additionally, many companies have found success with building teams composed of a mix of full-time employees and part-time or independent professionals who work closely together.

-Many business might be wary of hiring freelance talent based on some of these misconceptions:
+Many businesses have expressed concerns about hiring freelance talent based on some of these misconceptions:

 - Freelancers are only capable of novice work.
-Many freelancers are experts in their field.
-By freelancing, independent professionals can develop specialized skill sets, which isn’t always an option in a traditional office.
+Many freelancers are experts in their fields.
+With a freelance career, independent professionals can develop specialized skill sets, which isn’t always an option on-site in a traditional office.

 - Freelancers can only be hired for task-based work.
 Many freelancers can be hired to work on ongoing projects with specific, defined milestones.
 Depending on your team’s needs, you can hire a freelancer on several projects over time.

 - Freelancers can only be hired for short-term work.
-Although you can hire freelance talent for short-term work, independent talent can play an integral role in a short period of time, and as you build a relationship, you can hire them again for future projects as needed.
+It’s true that when you hire freelance talent for short-term work, they often play an integral role in your project.
+But they can also be invaluable for long-term projects and, as you build a working relationship, you can hire them again for future projects as needed.

-If you’re eager to add the top independent talent to your team, Upwork is here to help you succeed.
+If you’re eager to add expert independent professionals to your team, Upwork is here to help you succeed.
 Our platform makes it easy to engage independent professionals from around the globe, improving work quality while reducing costs.

 When you’re ready to start your search, it’s simple.
-Start by posting a job with a description of the skill sets you want.
-You can wait for freelancers to reach out with proposals or even search for the most qualified freelancers by filtering for particular skills and requirements.
+Post a job with a description of the skill sets you want.
+You can wait for freelancers to reach out with proposals or you can search for the most qualified freelancers by filtering for particular skills and requirements.
 Once you’ve identified the top talent, you can conduct a video interview to get a better sense of the person’s abilities and explain project deliverables.